Semicolonstartingtexts/conversationhubstandards/outline.md

 Confirmed Phrase and Confirmed Phrases

-Commands and Definitions Of The User and Imbuings and Definitions of Property
+Commands and Definitions Of The User By The User and Imbuings and Definitions of Property

 Semicolon Starting SMS Texts

-Comments
+Comments and Definitions Of The User By Other Users

+Preferring Hierarchy

+Preferrings Of Governing Entities Of The System

+Preferrings Of Managing Entities Of The System

+Preferrings Of Owning Entities Of The System

+Preferrings Of Approved By The Owner For A Role Other Than User When, Where And How Stipulated By Their Role

+Preferrings Of The Users Or User Which Has The Legal Right To Consent For The User When The User Isn’t Cognizant Of The User’s Own Self

+Preferrings Of The User If The User Isn’t An Above Entity

+Preferrings Of The Users Or User Which Has The Legal Right To Consent For The User

+Preferrings Of The Current Family, Current Friends And Current Significant Other Of The User

+Preferrings Of The Other Users If The Other User Isn’t An Above Entity

 Role Hierarchy